 This question has different answers.
 But, one of the common reasons your hens produce eggs with tail thingy is the food you give to them.
 You can give your chickens different foods, including crushed eggshells and oyster shells.

 Some sources claimed that eating a lot of crushed eggshells could lead to a softer shell membrane, which creates a tail-like thing.
-On the other hand, this could also be because of its stress from the laying hen.
-Egg with tails could be alarming, and they can also entail broken yolk.
+On the other hand, this could also be because of the stress from the laying hen.
+Eggs with tails could be alarming, and they can also entail broken yolk.

 If you have been feeding them with crushed eggshells, I highly recommend switching to oyster shells.
 In addition, make sure to provide them with enough food that their system can handle.